andersevenrud/dotfiles/.config/nvim/README.md

 * Nuke `~/.config/nvim/plugins/tree-sitter/parser/` directory
 * Start up neovim again and it will install the defined parsers
   * If this is not enabled, use `:TSInstallFromGrammar` command

-### Slow compe or telescope

-Disable tree-sitter integration.

-### Syntax does not seem to match colorscheme

-This setup relies on tree-sitter.
-So syntax is either not installed, is not an option at this moment.